You’ve found the perfect business password manager. Here’s how to implement it company-wide and do away with ineffective password solutions for good.

 With the addition of every new business tool, those responsible for implementing it brace for an inevitable learning curve.
 Finding solutions that are easy for everyone to use can help quell the pain of “grudge adoption.”
 But knowing the ins and outs of each tool’s features and functionality, no matter how easy it is to use, can ensure a smooth integration—and password managers are no exception.

 Once you’ve found a business password manager that checks all of the boxes for your organization’s needs, it’s time to get up close and personal with it.
-Having a rock-solid understanding will help you implement it throughout the company, from onboarding all the way to reaping all the long-term security benefits of such a multifaceted tool.
+Having a rock-solid understanding will help you implement it throughout the company, from onboarding best practices all the way to reaping all the long-term security benefits of such a multifaceted tool.

 Here are five steps to successfully launching for a password manager in your organization: